nasa-jpl/osr-rover-code/README.md

 * The [ROS overview](ROS/README.md) gives an overview of the setup related to ROS and links to specific implementations such as how the drive and corner commands are being calculated
-* The [Arduino readme](Arduino/README.md) details the code that runs on the Arduino, used to control the LED screen.
+* The [OsrScreen readme](OsrScreen/README.md) details the code that runs on the Arduino, used to control the LED screen.

 ## Setup